 Education and Work

 My academic background is rich and diverse including business, education, sociology and counseling.
 In graduate school, I attained a teaching credential in the United Kingdom and California, USA.
 I am also a trained school counselor (PPSc), hold a Masters in Counseling and licensed Marriage Family Therapist in California, United States.
+Currently I am in a EdD Educational Leadership doctorate program.
+In addition I have a Certificate in Leadership with the American Association for Marriage and Therapy (AAMFT).

 I have extensive experience of providing community mental health and school based mental health services.
 For further information about my work, please visit my LinkedIn profile.